erigones/esdc-docs/user-guide/install/first-steps.rst

 - Update :ref:`virtual data center settings <dc_settings>` for the *main* virtual data center.
     - Go to *Datacenter* in the Main menu and select *Settings* item in the *Datacenter* menu, to start editing settings.

-- Configure at least one other :ref:`NIC tag on your compute node <network>` and :ref:`create some networks and IP addresses <networks>`.
+- Check and/or :ref:`create some networks and IP addresses <networks>`.
-    - NIC tags must be :ref:`configured manually on the compute node <network_nictag>`.
+    - NIC tags can be :ref:`configured or changed manually on the compute node <network_nictag>`.
     - *Networks* can be found under the *Datacenter* item in the Main menu.

 - You may also want to :ref:`import some server images <images>` before you create your first virtual server.